Program Director: Giordana Poggioli-Kaftan, Ph.D.

 Italian Language and Culture Studies

-The minor in Italian Language and Culture Studies consists of five required courses (16 cr. hrs.), and one elective course (3 cr. hrs.) for a total of seven courses (19 cr. hrs.) as listed below.
+The minor in Italian Language and Culture Studies consists of five required courses (16 cr. hrs.) and one elective course (3 cr. hrs.) for a total of 19 cr. hrs.
+Students who place into ITAL 2001 Intermediate Italian 1 are required to substitute a second elective for ITAL 1002 Elementary Italian 2 for a total of 18 cr. hrs.

 |Greek and Roman Epic Poetry|